Sawangg/homelab/README.md

 ## 🧩 Architecture

 The diagram below shows my network and hardware setup.
 My ISP provides a dedicated public IP address and 10 Gbps throughput.
-All of my `MS-01` nodes are equipped with 32 GB of RAM.
+All of my `MS-01` nodes are equipped with `32 GB` of RAM and `2 To` of M.2 storage.

 ```mermaid
 %%{init: {'themeVariables': {'clusterBkg':'transparent'}, 'securityLevel': 'loose'}}%%